 Zones 1, which is indicated in red, has the highest amounts (usually 4pCi/L or higher).
-Those who reside in these parts will need to have permanent radon detectors and mitigation systems installed.
+Those who reside in these parts will need to have permanent detectors and mitigation systems installed.

 Zones 2, which is indicated in orange, has average levels (usually 2 to 4pCi/L).
-People residing in these parts of the US should also have permanent radon detectors and mitigation systems installed.
-Or at the very least, conduct regular radon testing.
+People residing in these parts of the US should also have permanent detectors and mitigation systems installed.
+Or at the very least, conduct regular testing.

 Zones 3, indicated in yellow, has the lowest levels on the continental US.
 Levels here rarely go higher than 2pCi/l, which is well below the EPA acceptable levels.
-But keep in mind that there are no safe radon levels.
+But keep in mind that there are no safe levels.
 Therefore, homeowners in these parts of the US should conduct regular tests, or even better, have detectors and mitigation systems installed.